 1. Click on the character block

-Once you’ve added a branded character scene to your video, toggle to Advanced mode and click on the character block in the scene workspace.
+Once you’ve added a branded character scene to your video, toggle to Design Mode and click on the character block in the scene workspace.

 Next, click the editing block with characters in the scene workspace.